 One would have thought that pruning a weeping cherry tree only focuses on cutting branches that grow towards the ground.
 However, what you probably don’t know is that upward and lopsided branches have to be cut as well.
 Doing this will help you maintain the weeping appearance of your cherry tree.

-After knowing the essential tips and tricks on how to trim a weeping cherry tree, we can now discuss the pruning mistakes that you should stop doing.
+After finding out the essential tips and tricks on how to trim a weeping cherry tree, we can now discuss the pruning mistakes that you should stop doing.

 This is one of the most common pruning mistakes that lots of gardeners do.
 If you cut the branches near the trunk area, this will encourage the branch to go vertically upward.
 Once some of the branches start to grow upward, the natural beauty of a weeping cherry tree will no longer be maintained.